lblod/create-bbcdr-rapporten-service/README.md

 <user> foaf:account <account>
 ```

-This information is present when logged in via the [](mock-login-service).
+This information is present when logged in via the [mock-login-service](https://github.com/lblod/mock-login-service).

 Returns `500 Internal Server Error` if something else fails.